 As a starting point, your “other” category should be no more than 10% of your allocation.
 It’s ok to have very few initiatives listed in this category.
 As the year progresses, this is the category you’ll rely on for variable expenses and for budget flexibility.

 Next, based off of your previous year of metrics, allocate funds for both offline and digital initiatives.
 While this may seem elementary, for many people, it’s often the most overlooked, yet fundamentally essential, step.

 Don’t use only traditional or only digital marketing campaigns.
 They work together, target different type of clients, and done right, they support each other very effectively.
 Use some traditional marketing techniques and some digital marketing approaches in your yearly marketing campaign.

-Let’s look at an example where you want to spend an average $300 a month, which is $3600 a year, and how that could be allocated to get the best results and have the greatest impact:
+Let’s look at an example where you want to spend an average $10 a day, which is $300 a month, $3600 a year, and how that could be allocated to get the best results and have the greatest impact:

 Print ad – $230

 Now that you have the budget, you can start to nail down the details of the different campaigns.